Everything You Need to Buy From Aldi

 Fancy chocolate for days

 In an alternate universe, Agustus Gloop avoided his horrifying death in Wonka's chocolate river, slimmed down, changed his name to Albrecht, and went to work.
-More than "that place where they sell shopping carts for a quarter" -- which is just NOT true, according to the police officer I just met in Altadena, California -- Aldi is known for its vast array of fancy European chocolate.
+More than "that place where they sell shopping carts for a quarter," Aldi is known for its vast array of fancy European chocolate.
 The exclusive Choceur runs the gamut from milk to white to dark bars, with marzipan and hazelnuts prominently lodged in the mix.
 Meanwhile, upscale brands like Germany Moser Roth and Schogetten hit the shelves alongside lower-brow stuff Japan's Yan Yan, and the Specially Selected brand once again owns the game with items like dark chocolate-covered caramels.
 Basically, you should bring an extra quarter just to fill a shopping cart with chocolate.

 Booze.
 Lots of booze.

 Trader Joe's has Two Buck Chuck, though inflation has made it more like Four Buck Charles.
 Aldi's got a ton of wine on it's shelf too, but nathe Winking Owl imprint brings the value, clocking in at under $3 and representing a wide array of styles that taste way better than something priced like Boone's Farm should.
-There's also beer on the cheap, and if you happen to run across an Aldi that sells liquor overseas (fun fact, there are more than 10k Aldis in 20 countries, so it shouldn't be tough), be on the lookout for the Highland Black scotch, which recently managed to be named the best whisky on the planet at the Spirits Business Scotch Whisky Masters.
-For $17, which is WAY worth tucking into your checked luggage.
-Fingers crossed it makes its way to the states soon.
+There's also beer on the cheap, and if you happen to run across an Aldi that sells liquor overseas (fun fact, there are more than 10,000 Aldis in 20 countries, so it shouldn't be tough), be on the lookout for the Highland Black scotch, which recently managed to be named the best whisky on the planet at the Spirits Business Scotch Whisky Masters.
+It's priced at a mere $17, which is WAY worth tucking into your checked luggage; fingers crossed it makes its way to the states soon.
 In the meantime, $17 will get you six bottles of Winking Owl, which will help pass the time.